 There is sometimes some confusion about our e-book because you can either read it online on our website or download it in pdf format.
 But in both cases, the content is almost the same :).

 We started writing this e-book when we were preparing our world tour.
 At that time, we spent a lot of time reading different blogs / forums to gather information and prepare our trip.
 And frankly, we would have dreamed of having a document that explains to us simply and step by step what it takes to prepare a round the world trip.
 So we thought we were going to write it ourselves and a few months later, it was there.
-And since then, more than 10,000 travellers have downloaded it (the pdf version) and we hope that it will still help many future world travellers.
-To download it, simply fill out the form below or click on the link below (you will also be able to download it's pdf version)
+And since then, more than 10,000 travelers have downloaded it (the pdf version) and we hope that it will still help many future world travellers.
+You can read it by simply clicking on the link below (you will also be able to download it's pdf version)

 Our Book "Destination Tour du Monde" (French and German only)